Blueberry17/Blueberry17/README.md

-Yeah hi, focussing on Python.
+Yeah hey, focussing on Python.
 Although not much at the moment.